George L. Spaulding

-George L. Spaulding (December 26, 1864 – June 1, 1921) was an American composer, songwriter, and a successful publisher of music.
+George Lawson Spaulding (December 26, 1864 – June 1, 1921) was an American composer, songwriter, and a successful publisher of music.
 He also composed operettas for children, and easy piano pieces and technical books for elementary level students.

 Family and early life

 Spaulding was born in Newburgh, New York.
-His full name was George Lawson Spaulding.
 Spaulding's mother was Mary Spaulding, née Lee.
 William Douglas Spaulding, his father, was a pattern maker by trade and also a well known singer in the local area who appeared in amateur comic opera productions.
 (Note: In 1882 William had a song published called "My Mother's Own Refrain", which he composed and had written the lyrics to.)
 George was a paternal grandson of John D. Spaulding, the founder of the Newburgh Gazette, and the Newburgh Journal.
 At around the age of eleven, he used to create rhymes to songs known by his father.
 Spaulding studied piano with local teachers, and became proficient enough to accompany his father's singing.
 When he became old enough to leave school, Spaulding worked in the local music store at Newburgh.